-The speaker draws more current than any other circuit in the test set.
-It follows that the battery will last longer if the speaker is used in moderation.
-When the LO BATT LED begins flashing, the battery, and thus the test set has anywhere from several hours to several days of life remaining depending on how often the speaker is used.
+When the LO BATT LED begins flashing, the battery, has anywhere from several hours to several days of life remaining depending on how often the speaker is used.

-See "Replacing the Battery" on page 14 for instructions on changing the battery.
+See "Replacing the Battery" on page 15 for instructions on changing the battery.

 If the test set stops working, remove the 9 V battery, wait at least 40 seconds, then replace the battery.
+This resets the test set.
 Use the same battery if you know it is good or use a new battery if you are not sure.
-This will reset the test set.
 If it still doesn't work, contact Fluke Networks Technical Support.